Garuda: Beliefs

 Vinata waited, and after many years, the second egg hatched and Garuda was born.
 After losing a bet to Kadru through trickery, Vinata was forced to become her slave.
 Garuda later asked his brothers to free his mother from her slavery, to which they demanded Amrita from heaven.
 Garuda waged a war against gods with his extraordinary might and abilities, and defeated all of them, including Indra.
 He then took Indra's nectar vessel and flew back to earth.
 Vishnu then came to Garuda, and asked him to be his ride, to which he agreed.
 Indra requested that Garuda not give the Amrita to the Nagas though, as it would bring great trouble later, so they forged a plan.
 Upon reaching his brothers Garuda placed the vessel before them, and asked them to first purify themselves before drinking.
-Meanwhile, Jayanta (the son of Indra) stole the vessel back.
+Meanwhile, Jayanta (Indra's son) stole the vessel back.
 On returning, the nagas were all devoured by Garuda.

 Some myths present Garuda as so massive that he can block out the sun.
 The text Garuda Purana is named after him.

 Garuda is presented in the Mahabharata as one who eats snake meat, such as the story about him planning to kill and eat Sumukha snake, where Indra intervenes.
 Garuda in anger, vaunt about his feats and compares himself to Indra's equal.
 Vishnu teaches a lesson to Garuda and cured his pride on might.
 Garudas are also a race of birds who devour snakes in the epic.